-Lindsey Giller, PsyD, is a clinical psychologist in the Mood Disorders Center at the Child Mind Institute.
-Dr. Giller has specialized training in evidence-based treatments for children and young adults with depression, borderline personality disorder, social anxiety, selective mutism, phobias, generalized anxiety, PTSD, ADHD, and oppositional defiant disorder.
-She has extensive training in cognitive behavioral therapy (CBT) as well as dialectical behavior therapy (DBT) for individuals with intense emotional dysregulation, suicidality, and nonsuicidal self-injury.
-Dr. Giller is also trained in parent-child interaction therapy (PCIT), an intervention for young children and their caregivers focused on decreasing problem behavior and improving the parent-child relationship.
+Lindsey Giller, PsyD, is a clinical psychologist for the School and Community Programs team and a clinical psychologist in the Mood Disorders Center at the Child Mind Institute.
+Dr. Giller has specialized training in evidence-based treatments for children, teenagers and young adults with depression, borderline personality disorder, social anxiety, selective mutism, phobias, generalized anxiety, PTSD, ADHD and oppositional defiant disorder.
+She has extensive training in cognitive behavioral therapy (CBT) as well as dialectical behavior therapy (DBT) for individuals with intense emotional dysregulation, suicidality and nonsuicidal self-injury.
+Dr. Giller is also intensively trained in a new DBT intervention, DBT-C, designed to support children with emotion dysregulation.
+This treatment also teaches behavior management skills to caregivers and offers strategies to improve the parent-child relationship.
+She has also completed advanced training in DBT Prolonged Exposure (DBT-PE) to treat PTSD, suicidal behavior and other co-occurring problems.

 - Postdoctoral Fellow, Cognitive Behavioral Consultants of Westchester and Manhattan (CBC)